shweta25586-ms/Azure-AI-Costs-Workbook/README.md

 What views/metrics matter most to you?
 How do you want to group data? (by team, project, model, user?)
 What questions do you need this dashboard to answer for leadership?
 Your input directly shapes what we build next.
-Happy to walk through it together if that's easier.